CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment04.md

 Design a layout to present the images on one or more slides (gifs okay here too).

+[Tutorial 5b](/methods-in-spatial-research-fa2021/tutorials/tutorial05b/) covers the skills necessary to complete this assignment.

 #### Requirements

 - Your final work must be a designed composition on one or more slides with a 16:9 aspect ratio (1920x1080 pixels).